CBICA/NiChart_Project/README.rst

 Running NiChart
 ---------------

 We provide both a locally installable **desktop application** and a **cloud-based application**.

 For the desktop application please see `NiChart GitHub <https://github.com/CBICA/NiChart_Project>`_.
+To install, install the requirements with "pip install -e .", then "cd src/viewer" and run "streamlit run NiChartServer.py".
+The desktop application requires `Docker <https://docs.docker.com/get-started/get-docker/>`_ to be installed.

 `NiChart cloud application <https://neuroimagingchart.com/portal>`_, hosted via Amazon Web Services (AWS), deploys scalable infrastructure which hosts the *NiChart* tools as a standard web application accessible via the user’s web browser.

 The cloud and desktop applications are unified at the code level through the use of the Python library `Streamlit <https://streamlit.io>`_.
 Consequently, the user experience is nearly identical between the cloud and desktop applications.

 **TO BE RELEASED AFTER AAIC 2025:** Fully docker-based install.
 This option will let you run NiChart in very few steps.
 No Python install, no virtual environments.
-You just need to install `Docker <https://docs.docker.com/get-started/get-docker/>` on your machine.
-Check back soon on this page for details or email us for more information.

 Quick Links
 -----------